echowaves/json2obj-hoc/README.md

     this.stake = 0
   }

-  // this method defines behavior of Account data type, will be preserved after you deserialize the object addBalance({ amount }) {
+  // this method defines behavior of Account data type,
+  // which will be preserved after you deserialize the object from JSON addBalance({ amount }) {
     this.balance += amount
   }